mikeybinnswebdesign/theme-template/START.md

 4. Run `npm install` and `composer install` to install all the npm and composer dependencies.
 5. Update dependencies as required.
 6. Perform code editor setup, instructions below.
+7. Start a git repository for your theme.

 ## Placeholders